tx2z/wc-base-typescript/README.md

 * **@component.stories.ts**: Is the file to create a story for your component.
 You can check storybook documentation about how to create stories starting [here](https://storybook.js.org/docs/guides/guide-html/#step-4-write-your-stories)

-* **README.md**: It's used to add documentation for your component using the [Notes](https://github.com/storybookjs/storybook/tree/master/addons/notes) storybook addon.
+* **README.md**: It's used to add documentation for your component using the [Docs](https://github.com/storybookjs/storybook/tree/master/addons/docs) storybook add-on.

 Storybook will use these two files to generate the stories and the documentation.
 Once these two files are present run storybook with: